 The Lunar New Year, most commonly associated with the Chinese New Year or Spring Festival, typically falls sometime between January 21 and February 20 annually.
 Lunar New Year 2022 is on February 1, and this year it is the Year of the Tiger.
 In addition to being observed in China, it is celebrated throughout Asia, including South Korea and Singapore.
 In Vietnam, Lunar New Year is known as Tết.
 In the U.S., though, it is most commonly associated with what is often called Chinese New Year.
 Join us in a Virtual Lunar New Year Celebration for 2022!

-2:00PM EASTERN TIME
+3:30 PM EASTERN TIME

 Download free Lunar New Year coloring pages and get creative with lunar new year craft ideas!
-Take a photo of your artwork and email it to us to be featured in our online Lunar New Year art gallery!

 If you'd like to celebrate at home this year and need some ideas for authentic Chinese dishes, try cooking up this menu of 8 dishes (8 is a lucky number in Chinese, because it sounds similar to the word that means wealth and success!) to welcome the New Year!
 Each of these dishes were chosen with health and easy access to ingredients in mind or may be popularly eaten during the New Year, featuring a variety of healthy proteins and vegetables to enjoy.
 Don't forget to leave room for dessert!